solliancenet/Azure-Machine-Learning-Dev-Guide/modeling/training-evaluating-simple-models-with-aml-compute/README.md

 from azureml.core import ScriptRunConfig from azureml.core.conda_dependencies import CondaDependencies

-# Create the script run config that specifies the script folder and the script filename on the local compute
+# Create the script run config that specifies the path to script folder and filename
 src = ScriptRunConfig(source_directory='...', script='...')

 # Create a system managed environment